Hip dysplasia in dogs: signs, symptoms and treatment

 Can you prevent hip dysplasia in dogs?

-Because it’s usually genetic, the only way to really prevent hip dysplasia is to never breed dogs that have the condition.
+Because canine hip dysplasia is usually genetic, the only way to really prevent hip dysplasia in dogs is to avoid breeding dogs with the condition.
+Prone breeds can undergo hip scoring to help reduce the risk of producing affected puppies.

 “Even though it’s a genetic condition, environment, exercise, diet, growth and hormones can all play a role in the development of hip dysplasia” says vet Sophie.
 “Obesity in puppyhood hugely increases the risk.